 Commitment to extending the life of community assets

 Wagga Wagga City Council owns and manages the Gregadoo Waste Management Centre and the landfill cells that are contained at this site.
 The faster these cells are filled, the more frequently cells need to be constructed.
 A new cell can cost between $3-6 million which under the previous service needed to be built every 4 to 5 years.
 Reducing the amount of waste sent to landfill will reduce the frequency at which cells need to be constructed and reduce the frequency of significant financial outlay.

 Commitment to preempt potential price increases in the future

 Traditionally landfilling waste has been the cheapest way to dispose of waste.
 The known impacts of landfill and the uncertainty around future price increases demonstrates that this practice is not sustainable and alternatives must be found.
 The following outlines potential price impacts of disposing of waste in landfill:

 - A reduction of the amount of Food Organic and Garden Organic waste going into landfill in turn means Council will have less ongoing liability related to the monitoring and maintenance of the landfill cells.

-- State Government may introduce a waste levy on landfill in our region.
-Metropolitan areas are already paying an additional $138.20 per tonne, and $79.60 per tonne for some regional areas, to dispose of waste in landfill.
+- The NSW State Government may introduce a waste levy on landfill in our region.
+Metropolitan areas are already paying an additional $143.260 per tonne, and $82.70 per tonne for some regional areas, to dispose of waste in landfill.
 The aim of this levy is to reduce the amount waste being landfilled and to encourage recycling and resource recovery.

-- A carbon price, or similar scheme, may be reintroduced in the future of which our landfill is liable.
-Projections under the previous carbon price scheme and current landfilling rates indicated Council would have been liable to pay over $800,000 per year.
+- A carbon price, or similar scheme, may be reintroduced in the future of which our landfill may be liable.
+Projections under the previous carbon price scheme and current landfilling rates indicated Council would have been liable to pay around $900,000 per year.